bhansaliharshg/fetch-api/README.md

 This is a Python-based API for processing receipts and calculating points based on specific rules.
 It provides several endpoints for interacting with the API.

+## API - Hosted

+This api is hosted on Render.
+The endpoints can be accessed through the link: https://fecth-api.onrender.com/.
+As the API uses FastAPI library the enpoints can be tested using the link: https://fecth-api.onrender.com/docs.
+No local setup is required.

-## Prerequisites
+## API - Local Setup - Prerequisites

 - Python 3.9 or above
 - Docker (optional)

-## API - Hosted

-The api is also hosted.
-The endpoints can be accessed through the link: https://fecth-api.onrender.com/ As the API uses FastAPI library the enpoints can be tested using the link: https://fecth-api.onrender.com/docs.
-No local setup is required.

 ## Installation